metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

 ## `postProcessing`

 Specifies sets of transformations to be applied to the values of fields retrieved from the back-end.
+Two top-level keys are supported, for post-processing of two different types of record, and they work slightly differently:

+- `marc`

-At present, the only supported key is `marc`, which specifies transformations to be applied to MARC records (either standalone or as part of OPAC records); in the future, post-processing for JSON and XML records may also be supported.
+    Specifies transformations to be applied to MARC records (either standalone or as part of OPAC records).
+The value is an object: keys are the names of simple MARC fields, such as `008`; or of complex field$subfield combinations, such as `245$a`.
+The corresponding values specify the transformations that should be applied to the values of these fields and subfields -- see below.

+- `opac`

+    Specifies transformations to be applied to the holdings and circulations parts of OPAC records.
+The value is an object which can contain either or both `holding` and `circulation` keys; the values corresponding to each of these keys are themselves objects which specify which fields within the holdings records, or their circulation subrecords, to transform.

+    The keys within both of these subobjects are XML fieldnames, including both those defined for the OPAC record and the "special fields" beginning with underscores that are listed above in the `itemElements` section -- for example, `_callNumberPrefix`.
+The corresponding values specify the transformations that should be applied to the values of these fields and subfields -- see below.

+In summary, the `marc` section lists fieldnames (both simple and complex) directly; whereas the `opac` section contains `holding` and `circulation` subsections which list the XML fieldnames of the two sections separately.

-Within the `marc` sections, keys are the names of simple MARC fields, such as `008`; or of complex field$subfield combinations, such as `245$a`.
-The corresponding values specify the transformations that should be applied to the values of these fields and subfields: each value may be either a single transformation or an array zero or more &#x3d;transformation which will be applied in the specified order.
+Post-processing transformation specifications are the same for MARC and OPAC records.
+Each value in the specification may be either a single transformation or an array o zero or more transformations which will be applied in the specified order.

-Transformations are represented by objects with an `op` key whose values specifies the required operation.
+Individual transformations are represented by objects.
+The fundamental behaviour of each transformations is determined by an `op` key whose value specifies the required operation.

 The following transformation operations are supported: